-The Find Subnetworks pane allows you to select a subnetwork that will visually stand out on a map.
-Highlighting a subnetwork is helpful for clarity while editing, as it helps you distinguish paths in dense areas.
+The Find Subnetworks pane allows you to locate and work with subnetworks in a map.
+For example, you can select a subnetwork so that it visually stands out on a map.
+Highlighting a specific subnetwork can be helpful for clarity while editing, as it helps you distinguish paths in dense areas.
 It can also be used to draw focus to the subnetwork of interest in large-scale maps.

-By default, the Find Subnetworks pane presents a list of all subnetworks present on the active map (global extent).
+By default, the Find Subnetworks pane presents a list of all subnetworks present on the active map with a record in the SubnetLine feature class.
 This list can be filtered by map extent or by querying the subnetworks table.
 The subnetwork you select from this list becomes the active subnetwork when you click the Activate button.
-The active subnetwork remains visible on a map, while all other subnetworks become transparent.
-In addition to network features, the linear feature associated with the subnetwork of interest in the SubnetLine class is also activated, while all others are set to transparent.
+The active subnetwork remains visible on a map, while all other subnetworks have a transparency applied.
+In addition to network features, the SubnetLine feature for the active subnetwork is also highlighted while all others have the transparency applied.

 To learn more, see Find a subnetwork.